Performance Management Guide

 - A plan of action has been cooperatively developed.

 During the year, supervisors will discuss with the employee and document whatever is needed to help the employee continue to grow, develop and/or improve his or her skills over the course of the next evaluation period.
 For some employees, it may become necessary to include a Performance Improvement Plan (PIP) along with the annual review.
 The PIP plays an important role in correcting performance deficiencies and should be developed when a significant performance problem has been identified.
 It may be used to monitor and measure deficient work products, processes and/or behaviors of a particular employee in a focused effort so as to improve performance or modify behavior.
-Should you determine a Performance Improvement Plan is needed, please contact Employee Relations at extension 2-5554 for assistance.
+Should you determine a Performance Improvement Plan is needed, please contact your Human Resources Business Partner at extension 2-5554 for assistance.

 Signatures / Acknowledgements